deebov/component-ui-react/README.md

 > **Note on my approach for this assignment**: As it was said in the assignment to create a **reusble** select component, I chose do it the scalable way.
 That means this repository not only can be used to build a Select but other essential components too.
 It has a workflow for previewing, publishing, testing and development.
 So because of this this project might seem an overkill for this assignment.
 But I tried to show off some of my skills and experience from building consistent, accessible, reusable and robust UI component libraries and interfaces.

+## Chromatic preview

+To make it convinient for reviewers, we deploy the branch to chromatic and put the link to the preview storybook in the pr thread.
+See [the example PR](https://github.com/deebov/atlas-ui-react/pull/1).

 ## Tech Stack
 - [React.js](https://reactjs.org/)
 - [Stitches](https://stitches.dev/) - Main styling library